Method 1 – Performing Matrix Multiplication of Two Arrays in Excel

 =B5:D7*G7

-- Press Ctrl+Shift+Enter on your keyboard.
+- Press Ctrl+Shift+Enter for the result.

 Errors While Doing Matrix Multiplication in Excel